ouillie/terminalle/README.md

 # Enable keyboard shortcut(s) to toggle the window.
 terminalle key --toggle '<Super>Return' --toggle '<Alt>Return'

-# Disable any keyboard shortcuts; should be done prior to uninstalling.
+# Disable any keyboard shortcuts (also a good idea prior to uninstalling).
 terminalle no-key
 ```